-IDP PHASE TIME IDP PROGRAMME PROPOSED ACTIVITIES BUDGET PROCESS Planning September 2012 Advertisement for stakeholder participation (IDP Representation Forum) Invitation for stakeholder participation outlining the venues, dates & times for such participation Tabling the timelines to Council Submission of the Timelines to Provincial Treasury Meeting with the Community Development Workers (CDW's) Presentation and discussion of the IDP Framework and Process Plan & municipal ward profiles Advertise the budget timelines Beginning of the Annual Report Preparation Process IDP Steering Committee Preparatory Meeting IDP Management Forum Preparatory Meeting Preparatory meeting to outline the schedule and scope of the steering Committee An Opportunity for IDP Managers to bring about a clear consistent alignment towards planning.
-Submission of the Budget Checklist Preparation of budget related policies Review of the previous year's budget process Review IDP and Budget Processes and Analysis October 2012 Kick starting elaborate IDP process internally and externally.
-Discussion on nature and scope of the next IDP Determine the Funding/revenue projections for the next three years Collation of information from different databases Engagements with the National & Provincial Coordinating Forums Augment & update information held by municipality to gain appreciation of local, provincial & national spatial context. • Adoption of proposals from IDP engagements and IDP guidelines from COGTA The Executive Mayor to determine the strategic objectives for the service delivery & developments for the next three years (through IDP reviews) The Executive Mayor to determine the strategic objectives for the service delivery & developments for the next three years (through IDP reviews) Engagements with various sector departments Alignment of workshop to evaluate Meeting with various sector departments to discuss the outcome of the assessment of IDPs, capacity / support & assistance to be provided to municipalities in terms of analysis as well as their plans.
-Assessments of achievements of the Alignment of workshop to evaluate information from PMS Monitoring Assessments of achievements of the previous IDP Sector plans, Integrated Programmes
+IDP PROCESS PLAN 2013/14

-Strategies November 2012 Conduct Public Participation (Input from community participation by Councillors) Assessment of existing level of development (Community needs analysis) Engage the Private sector as well as Other Institutions (e.g. Financial Institutions) & Civic Associations.
-Tabulate the Analysis Report to the Steering committee.
-Formulate the new Vision and Mission Alignment of objectives and strategie Gain a better understanding of local stakeholder expectations & needs Meetings with Public Participation Officers(PPOs, ward Councillors, CDW's and Ward committees, working with / developing ward based to assist with the profiling & analysis of the District.
-Request assistance in terms of assessment of level of development (e.g. Economic growth) measures to attain eradicate poverty and create employment.
-Discuss the analysis report with the Steering Committee & reformulate Objectives & strategies based on the findings, also contemplating at the national & provincial imperatives Formulate Vision and Mission of the District as per the analysis made.
-Discuss the achievements & challenges of the previous IDP Budget Process begins Preparation of the draft budget First Quarter Budget report to council Projects December 2012 Alignment workshop Submission of project lists from local municipalities Integration of programmes Alignments of projects with sector strategic plans, FSGDS, NSDP, District & Local Municipalities & other service providers District wide workshops with sector departments on IDP projects Workshop the Representative Forum Preparation of the Draft budget Integration January 2013 Integration of programmes Finalization of project proposals and integrated programmes.
-Bring together different plans into integrated plans Preparation and finalization of draft IDP Presentation of the draft IDP steering committee and other stakeholders.
-Consolidating the departmental budgets and prepare the proposed budget
+IDP PHASE TIME IDP PROGRAMME PROPOSED ACTIVITIES BUDGET PROCESS Planning September 2013 IDP Steering Committee Preparatory Meeting IDP Management Forum Preparatory Meeting Preparatory meeting to outline the schedule and scope of the steering Committee An Opportunity for IDP Managers to bring about a clear consistent alignment towards planning. • Analysis October 2013 Collation of information from different databases Engagements with the National & Provincial Coordinating Forums Engagements with various sector department Alignment of workshop to evaluate information from PMS and Monitoring and Evaluation Adoption of proposals from IDP engagements and IDP guidelines from COGTA Meeting with various sector departments to discuss the outcome of the assessment of IDPs, capacity / support & assistance to be provided to municipalities in terms of analysis as well as their plans.
+Measure implemented projects against IDP objectives and strategies.
+(PMS, M&E) Assessments of achievements of the previous IDP (PMS report & Monitoring and Evaluation reports) Conduct Public Participation (Input from community participation by Councillors) Assessment of existing level of development (Check progress on implementation through, M & E) Engage the Private sector as well as Other Institutions (e.g. Financial Sector plans, Integrated Programmes identification and review Meetings with Public Participation Officers(PPOs, ward Councillors, CDW's and Ward committees, Request assistance in terms of assessment of level of development (e.g. Economic growth) measures to attain eradicate poverty and create

-January 2013 Compilation and finalization of the draft IDP Consolidation of draft district IDP Finalise the Annual report Second Quarter Budget Report to Council Preparation of Mid-year and Performance Assessment Report As a result of the Assessment- consider adjustment of the budget Adjustment Budget 10/11 to council for Approval Tabling of the Adjusted budget to Council February 2013 First draft IDP Presentation of draft IDP to Rep Forum & Steering Committee Publication of the Annual Report Finalise the Draft Budget in uniform format Submission of the Budget Return Form to National & Provincial Treasury on the adjusted budget Approval March 2013 Adoption of draft IDP Present draft IDP to council for adoption Submit copies of approved IDP to MEC for Local Government Submit copies of IDP to sector Departments Tabling of the Draft Budget to Council Adoption of an Oversight Report Tabling of the SDBIP (Draft) Advertise Draft Budget Submit the Budget Return Form to National & Provincial Treasury April 2013 Engagements with Sector Departments Inputs from sector departments Consultation with IDP Rep. Forum Inputs and comments considered IDP documents amended Mayor tables IDP & Budget for adoption Conduct Public hearing on IDP IDP Analysis & assessment by National & Provincial Departments Approval of SDBIP Adoption of the Final IDP.
-May 2013 Adoption of the Final IDP, (2013 -2014) Review Approval of the Annual Budget Approval of the Annual Budget Third Quarter Budget Report to Council
+Strategies Tabulate the Analysis Report to the Steering committee.
+Discuss the analysis report with the Steering Committee & reformulate Objectives & strategies based on the findings, also contemplating at the national & provincial imperatives • Review : Vision and Mission Review Vision and Mission of the District (steering committee) Discuss priority issues Alignment of objectives and strategies Discuss the achievements & challenges of the previous IDP (Monitoring & Evaluation Reports) Consultation & Workshop (through, Strategic Sessions, and IDP Rep Forum) Consultation with sector departments and all stakeholders to consolidate issues.
+December 2013 Alignment workshop (LM s and DM) Revise IDP projects • Confirmation of project lists from local Alignments of projects with sector strategic plans, Section 1. municipalities FSGDS, NSDP, District & Local Municipalities & other service providers Integration of programmes Workshop the Representative Forum December 2013 Integration of programmes Bring together different plans into integrated plans • Confirmation of ongoing projects project and Preparation and finalization of draft IDP Presentation of the draft IDP steering committee status quo, and integration of sector and other stakeholders. departments programmes. • January 2014 Compilation and finalization of the draft IDP Consolidation of draft district IDP February 2014 First draft IDP Presentation of draft IDP to Rep Forum & Steering Committee Oldering Committee

-Submission of IDP to MEC. & other Sector Departments.
-June 2013 IDP sent to province within prescribed time after adoption by Council Placement of a notice for the adoption of IDP Submit Budget Return Form to National & Provincial Treasury Place the annual Budget on the website Submit Budget document to National Submit Budget document to National COGTA --- ----------- --- -- --
+Approval March 2014 Adoption of draft IDP Present draft IDP to council for adoption Submit copies of approved IDP to MEC for Local Government Submit copies of IDP to sector Departments • April 2014 Publication of IDP & related comments Stakeholder engagement.
+Engagements with Sector Departments Inputs from sector departments Consultation with IDP Rep. Forum Inputs and comments considered IDP documents amended Mayor tables IDP & Budget for adoption Conduct Public hearing on IDP IDP Analysis & assessment by National & Provincial Departments Adoption of the Final IDP.
+May 2014 Adoption of the Final IDP Review, (2013 - 2014) Adoption by Council Submission of IDP to MEC. & other Sector Departments.
+June 2014 IDP sent to province within prescribed time after adoption by Council Placement of a notice for the adoption of IDP